stantona/stantona.github.com/source/_posts/2013-01-21-a-tale-of-two-object-models-javascript-and-ruby-part-3.markdown

 categories: [Ruby, Javascript, Fundamentals]
 ---

-This is part 3 of my series of posts that explore the Javascript and Ruby object models.
+This is part three of my series of posts that explore the Javascript and Ruby object models.
 The goal of this series is to introduce the fundamental concepts of both languages by demonstrating their similarities and differences.
 If you haven't already, I recommend you check out parts [one](/blog/2012/12/12/a-tale-of-two-object-models-javascript-and-ruby/) and [two](/blog/2012/12/20/a-tale-of-two-object-models-javascript-and-ruby-part-2/) which attempt to describe what objects are and how they are created.